Abilene Wrongful Death Attorney

-The damages sought in a wrongful death claim generally fall into two types of categories.
-The first are those owed to the deceased person, such as for his or her medical expenses prior to death, the pain and suffering endured, lost income or wages, and for the cost of the funeral and burial.
-The second type of damages are those covering the surviving family members’ losses.
-These can include the lost earning capacity of their loved one, their emotional trauma, pain, and suffering, their loss of comfort, support, services, care, advice, and companionship, and, in the case of children, for their lost inheritance.
+The damages sought in a wrongful death claim generally fall into two categories.
+The first are those owed to the deceased person, such as for his or her medical expenses prior to death, the pain and suffering endured, lost income or wages, and the cost of the funeral and burial.
+The second type of damage are covering the surviving family members’ losses.
+These can include the lost earning capacity of their loved one, their emotional trauma, pain, and suffering, their loss of comfort, support, services, care, advice, and companionship, and their lost inheritance in the case of children.

-In some cases, “exemplary” damages may be awarded by the court.
+In some cases, the court may award " exemplary " damages.
 These are commonly known as punitive damages recovered in deaths where gross negligence or a willful act occurred.
-These types of damages are meant as a punishment for the at-fault party and to show the state’s intolerance of such a level of negligence or wrongdoing.
+These damages are meant as a punishment for the at-fault party and to show the state’s intolerance of such a level of negligence or wrongdoing.

-In Texas, you generally have two years from the date of death to file a wrongful death claim.
+In Texas, you generally have two years from death to file a wrongful death claim.
 If you fail to file within that timeframe, you may forfeit your right to pursue compensation.

-A wrongful death claim must be proven in court; this involves demonstrating that negligence did in fact occur and that it led to the injuries that resulted in death and damages.
+A wrongful death claim must be proven in court; this involves demonstrating that negligence occurred and that it led to the injuries that resulted in death and damages.
 Your case will need to be carefully prepared with solid evidence.
 Our skilled trial lawyer has been preparing and building legal cases in the courts for more than a decade and is widely respected for the integrity of his professional work.